flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/README.md

 ### 🏗️ Clean & Modern Architecture
 - Developed with best practices for a maintainable and scalable codebase:
-    - **Flutter & Dart:** Cutting-edge mobile development.
+    - **Multi-Layered Architecture:** A clear separation of concerns into a Data Layer (`DataClient`), Repository Layer (`Repository`), and Business Logic Layer (`BLoC`) ensures the codebase is decoupled, testable, and easy to reason about.
+    - **Robust Startup & Lifecycle Management:** A dedicated `AppInitializer` service orchestrates a sequential, race-condition-free startup process.
+It guarantees all dependencies (Remote Config, User Settings) are loaded *before* the UI is displayed, eliminating a common class of complex bugs.
-    - **BLoC Pattern:** Predictable and robust state management, enhanced with `bloc_concurrency` transformers (droppable, restartable, sequential) for advanced event handling.
+    - **Advanced State Management:** The app leverages the **BLoC pattern** for predictable state management, enhanced with `bloc_concurrency` transformers (droppable, restartable) for sophisticated UI event handling.
-    - **GoRouter:** Well-structured and powerful navigation.
-    - **KV Storage Service:** Utilizes `KVStorageService` for secure and efficient local key-value storage.
+    - **Dependency Injection:** Dependencies are provided throughout the app using `RepositoryProvider` and `BlocProvider`, making components highly testable and reusable.
+    - **Type-Safe, Declarative Routing:** Navigation is managed by **GoRouter**, using named routes for a well-structured and maintainable navigation system.
 > **📈 Your Advantage:** The app is built on a clean, modern architecture that's easy to understand and maintain.
 It's solid and built to last.

 ---